Maxo Kream

-Emekwanem Ogugua Biosah Jr. (born March 29, 1990), known professionally as Maxo Kream, is an American rapper from Houston, Texas.
+Emekwanem Ogugua Biosah Jr. (born March 29, 1990), known professionally as Maxo Kream, is a Nigerian-American rapper.
 His debut album Punken was released in 2018, and the follow-up and major label debut, Brandon Banks, was released in 2019.

 Maxo Kream is known for his honest lyricism, speaking to his past life living in poor neighborhoods within Houston, Texas.
 He is a member of the 52 Hoover Crips.

-Maxo Kream's older brother, KCG Josh, is also a rapper.
+Maxo Kream's younger brother, KCG Josh, is also a rapper.

 Early life and career

-Maxo Kream grew up in Southwest Houston.
+Maxo Kream grew up in Southwest Houston, and attended Kempner High School.
 He is of Nigerian descent through his father, who is a Nigerian immigrant to the U.S. Kream began rapping in high school as part of the group Kream Clicc.
 In 2012, he started to gain popularity after releasing a remix of Kendrick Lamar's "Rigamortus" on YouTube.
 His early mixtapes Retro Card and Quicc Strikes pushed him into the limelight, hitting over 85,000 hits on LiveMixtapes.
 In 2013, he supported Chief Keef on the Texas leg of his tour.

 His 2015 mixtape #Maxo187 received attention from XXL Magazine and Pitchfork among others.
 He followed it up in 2016 with The Persona Tape.